Deligne--Lusztig duality on the moduli stack of bundles: Step 2

 with $\mu\ne \lambda$ from its $0$-fiber.
 Let $\VinBun_{G,\lambda}^{P^-\hgen,\gamma}$ be the corresponding open sub-prestack.
 It is easy to see we can modify $\Theta$ to obtain

 such that \begin{itemize} \item It sends $\alpha^+$ and $\alpha^-$ respectively to

-\vsp \item The map $\Hom(\mbb,\mbb) \mt \Theta_\lambda(\mbb) \to \Theta_\lambda(\mbb)$ is provided by the $\mBA^1$-family of correspondences:
+\item The map $\Hom(\mbb,\mbb) \mt \Theta_\lambda(\mbb) \to \Theta_\lambda(\mbb)$ is provided by the $\mBA^1$-family of correspondences:

-\vsp \item The other data are induced from $\Theta$. \end{itemize} \end{constr}
+\item The other data are induced from $\Theta$. \end{itemize} \end{constr}

-\begin{lem} The right-lax functor $ \Theta_\lambda$ factors through $\bCorr(\PreStk_\lft)_{\on{QCA},\all}^{\open,2\on{-op}}$. \end{lem}
+\begin{lem} The right-lax functor $ \Theta_\lambda$ factors through $\bCorr(\PreStk_\lft)_{\on{QCAD},\all}^{\open,2\on{-op}}$. \end{lem}

-\proof We only need to check all the three left arms in the above three correspondences are QCA.
+\proof We only need to check all the three left arms in the above three correspondences are QCAD.
 The claims for the first two arms are just (the mirror version of) Lemma \ref{lem-quasi-compactness}(1).
-To prove the claim for the third arm, using the open embedding in Construction \ref{constr-vinbunGPmgen}, we only need to show $\Bun_G\gets \VinBun_{G,\lambda}^\gamma$ is QCA.
-It is well-known that $\VinBun_G$ is locally QCA.
+To prove the claim for the third arm, using the open embedding in Construction \ref{constr-vinbunGPmgen}, we only need to show $\Bun_G\gets \VinBun_{G,\lambda}^\gamma$ is QCAD.
+It is well-known that $\VinBun_G$ is locally QCAD.
 Hence we only need to show $\VinBun_{G,\lambda}^\gamma\to \Bun_G$ is quasi-compact.
 Then we are done because both the $\mBG_m$-locus and the $0$-fiber of $\VinBun_{G,\lambda}^\gamma$ is quasi-compact over $\BunG$.

 [Lemma \ref{lem-quasi-compactness-dri}]